Same-Day Delivery Redesign

 One of my initial design considerations was listing delivery slots by 2 hour increments instead of 1 hour as this could reduce the height of the list by 50%.

-chose 1 hour over 2 hours windows.
+6/6 participants chose 1 hour over 2 hour windows.

 Delivery windows <2 hours were considered “too long” and associated with other types of work (such as home repairs or cable installations).